taowen/vue-db/packages/demo-todo-client/README.md

 export const Todo = vdb.defineResource<T_Todo>('todo');
 ```

-The T_Todo is just typescript defined by the server
+The T_Todo is just a typescript interface defined by the server

 ```ts
 class Todo {